tremor-rs/tremor-rfcs/text/0000-binary-type.md

 The binary semi-literals will, whenever possible be turned into full-literals using constant folding, but remain constructs where not following the example of arrays and records.

+If a literal is created that is not byte aligned the bits that overhang the last byte boundary will be treated as part of a new byte filling the less significant bits of it.

+In other words `<<1:8, 2:4>>` where we only have 4 bytes of the second byte will fill to: `<<1:8, 2:8>>`.
 # Drawbacks
 [drawbacks]: #drawbacks